 - Be short and sweet.
 Your cover letter length should never be more than one page.

 Not sure how to format your cover letter?
 Check here: Step-by-Step Guide to Formatting a Cover Letter

 By now, you’ll be a master of how to structure a cover letter.
 But here’s a reminder to make sure.

 - Cover letter header

 - Cover letter sign-off

 Thanks for reading.
-What else would you like to know about UK cover letter structure?
+What else would you like to know about the UK cover letter structure?
 Are there any specific cover letter structure examples you’d like to see?
-Ask away in the comments section and I’ll be happy to help.
+Ask away in the comments section, and I’ll be happy to help.